Our Tampa Sexual Harassment Lawyers Stand Up for Victims

 - Back pay – wages, salary, and fringe benefits that the victim would have received from the point at which she or he was denied employment or promotion up to the date of the trial

 - Compensatory damages – for emotional distress, pain and suffering, mental anguish, etc.

 - Attorney’s Fees – at the court’s discretion, to the prevailing party

 - Punitive damages – limited to cases in which the employer’s behavior was intentional, with malice or reckless indifference toward the victim

 - Front pay – compensation for anticipated future losses in cases where reinstatement is not practical

 Injunctive relief, including reinstating a fired employee or ordering the employer to change policies and practices that allowed the harassment to occur, is also available.

 Our Sexual Harassment Attorneys Understand and We Can Help

-Feldman Williams, PLLC will assert your rights against your employer.
+The Feldman Legal Group will assert your rights against your employer.
 We understand how difficult it can be to come forward with a sexual harassment claim.
 Remember, not only is sexual harassment illegal, but it is also illegal for your employer to retaliate against you for reporting harassment at work.
 We are here to help you understand your rights and options in a free, confidential attorney consultation.
 Call us, or contact our law offices online.